synergycp/scp-whmcs-integration/README.md

 3. Product Name: The CPU name (e.g. E3-1270v6, Dual E5-2620v4)
 4. Module Settings:
     - Module Name: Synergy Control Panel
-    - Fill in CPU Billing ID from SynergyCP
+    - CPU Billing ID: Whatever the CPU Billing ID is on SynergyCP
+    - API User: The username of any WHMCS admin that has API access enabled.
+    - PXE/IPMI/Switch Access: Select which permissions you wish to grant to each client on any automated provisions.
+    - Termination Action: What to do when a client's server is terminated due to billing issues.
+Note that this is overridden to create ticket for VIP clients no matter what.
-    - We recommend format-quick as the Pre-OS install.
+    - Pre-OS Install: We recommend format-quick as the Pre-OS install.
 Formats are required before some OS reloads to get rid of the old disk partition table.

 ### Configurable Options